JennEYoon/datasciY/README.md

    Links to published files on datasciY.com that are executable by user on MyBinder.org image build.
 (Note: Takes a long time to build, about 10 minutes.)

  * jsq (folder) -- practice JavaScript and jQuery

+ * Note: ngram data files (in general.html post) stored localled in:
+   C:/python/repos/large-files/
+   - Files too big to upload to GitHub.

 ### History

  * Add jsq folder and javascript exercises - June 20-23, 2020.
  * Add links to HTML github viewer, Open In CoLab, Open In MyBinder - June 2020
  * Add general.html page for broader topics - June 13-15, 2020
+   ngram data files stored in "large-files" folder, not uploaded to Github due to size.
  * Working on personal projects to post on datasciY.com during February to May 2020
  * Github Repo created on July 2019
  * Website hosted on AWS during 2018 and 2019